Farm accounting basics: methods, setup, and software

 Farmland is a non-depreciating asset that can hold or increase its value over time when properly managed.
 Unlike equipment or buildings, well-maintained agricultural land doesn't lose value through normal use.

-However, mismanaged land can take years to restore if it becomes acidic or nutrient-depleted from over-farming.
-Track and account for all land maintenance costs to protect this valuable asset, keeping in mind that deductions for certain soil and water conservation expenses cannot be more than 25% of your gross income from farming.
+Mismanaged land can take years to restore if it becomes acidic or nutrient-depleted from over-farming.
+Track and account for all land maintenance costs to protect this valuable asset.
+Deductions for certain soil and water conservation expenses can't be more than 25% of your gross income from farming.

-If you look after your land well, good quality land should remain productive year after year.
+If you look after your land well, good-quality land should remain productive year after year.
 Spending money to keep your land in good condition is worthwhile.
-Make sure you account for all these expenses.
+Account for all these expenses.

 Know your stock

-Every animal on your farm has a financial value that belongs in your accounting records.
-Livestock numbers change constantly through breeding, deaths, purchases, and sales.
+Livestock has financial value that belongs in your accounting records.
+Numbers change constantly through breeding, deaths, purchases, and sales.

 Understand depreciation